Graphic and Print Technician (High School)

 - Grade 12 English Language Arts (40S)

 With our Graphic and Print Technician program, you will learn the entire process of printing production from design and pre-press, through to printing and post press finishing operations.
-You will receive a balance of solid theoretical background, valuable production skills and the appropriate work attitudes to prepare you for opportunities you will find in the design and printing industry.
+You’ll receive a balance of solid theoretical background, valuable production skills and the appropriate work attitudes to prepare you for opportunities you’ll find in the design and printing industry.
+Best of all, at MITT we have the latest state-of-the-art digital press to learn and work with.

-As a graduate of this program you’ll be able to find a career in design and layout, image assembly, proofing and platemaking, press and bindery and finishing work with the option of working in small printing shops, large printing plants or in the graphic arts departments of companies that publish materials in-house.
-The possibilities are endless.
+You'll graduate into career in design and layout, image assembly, proofing and platemaking, press and bindery and finishing work.
+You'll have options: working in small printing shops, large printing plants or in the graphic arts departments of companies that publish materials in-house.
+The possibilities are endless for this expanding industry.

 Phone: (204) 989-6500